 Silver Plus, Bronze Plus and Basic Plus policies cover at least one service more than regular Silver, Bronze or Basic policies.

-For example, a Silver Plus policy could also include cover for pregnancy, rehabilitation or cataract surgery, services normally only covered under Gold policies.
+For example, a Silver Plus policy could also include cover for rehabilitation or cataract surgery, which are services normally only covered under Gold policies.

-Make sure you're still covered for what you need since those changes.
+Make sure you're still covered for what you need.

-It's a good time to check if your policy is value for money, especially if you need to save because of the COVID-19 economic downturn.
+It's an ideal time to check if your policy is good value for money.

 You might be surprised by how much you can save.
 Our own CHOICE writer Pru Engel was told by her insurer her family would get moved to a new Silver Plus policy with less cover and a higher premium.

-Compare health insurance and see how your current premium compares with the top policies for your selection.
+Compare health insurance policies and see how your current premium fares against the top policies for your selection.

-Most health funds also have hardship measures in place where they may waive your premium for a time or allow you to suspend your cover.
-So call your fund if you have lost work or have other economic pressures because of COVID-19.
+Most health funds also have hardship measures where they may waive your premium for a time or allow you to suspend your cover.
+So call your fund if you've lost work or have other economic pressures.